UBC-CIC/AI-Learning-Assistant/docs/securityGuide.md

 - Custom Authentication: Uses a Lambda function to validate JWT tokens or other credentials before granting access
 - Identity Source: Extracts authentication data from the Authorization header in HTTP requests
 - Granular Access Control: Ensures that only authorized users can access specific API methods

+## 12 AWS Systems Manager Security

+### 12.1 Purpose

+AWS Systems Manager (SSM) provides centralized management, automation, and security enforcement for AWS resources, helping secure access to infrastructure and maintain compliance through patching, logging, and configuration management

+Amazon CloudWatch is used to monitor AWS resources, applications, and security logs.
+It plays a crucial role in performance monitoring [Learn more](https://aws.amazon.com/systems-manager/)

+### 12.2 Security Measures:
+- Parameter Store Access Logs: Monitors access to sensitive configuration data, including secrets and API keys
+- Anomalous Parameter Store Access: Triggers alarms when unauthorized services or users attempt to retrieve sensitive parameters

+ ## 13 AWS Key Management Service (KMS)

+ ### 13.1 Purpose

+AWS KMS (Key Management Service) provides centralized encryption key management, ensuring that sensitive data remains encrypted both at rest and in transit.
+It integrates with multiple AWS services to provide scalable and automated encryption security [Learn more](https://aws.amazon.com/kms/)

+### 13.2 Security Measures:
+- KMS Key Access Logs: Records every use of an encryption key to detect unauthorized decryption attempts
+- Excessive Key Usage: Triggers alerts if a specific key is accessed more than usual, potentially indicating a compromise